Word Power: Test Your Knowledge of These Canadian Slang Terms

 As in, “Shovelling windrows was not Klara’s idea of a good start to the day.”

-Learn about the coldest day in Canadian history!
+Here’s what it was like on the coldest day in Canadian history!

 Answer: A—Delicious (North, Inuktitut)